-With the real estate business in 2003-2004, we actually had real estate agents calling us to sell our properties.
+With the real estate business in 2003-2004, we had real estate agents calling us to sell our properties.
 They thought the project was a good idea.
-With FOS we started selling products on eBay.
+With our furniture business, we started selling products on eBay.
 We ran one ad in Dwell magazine, and the rest is history.

 What is one marketing strategy (other than referrals) that you’re using that works really well to generate new business?

-With FOS design, Instagram, Pinterest, and social media works well for us.
+When it comes to our furniture company, Instagram, Pinterest, and social media works well for us.
 With Real Estate, it is coming up with a new product, and feeling confident in the product.
-Then it is guerrilla marketing.

 What is the toughest decision you’ve had to make in the last few months?